ladroop/Chaturbate_reloaded/README.md

 -hide all moderator chat.
 -hide all Lovence messages (based on the most common words in those messages).
 -hide all tips smaller then a set amount.
--enable translator with lanuage selector. (see below).
+-enable translator with language selector. (see below).
 -you can see the tokens the model received while you where in the room.
 The script will remember it so you can leave or refresh the page and it will continue when you are back.
 Click clear to set it back to zero.

 The translator will translate all incoming messages to your selected language.
 If you enable it the last few messages will be translated and then every incoming message.
-When you switch between split mode and theatre mode translation takes place when a message arrives.
+When you switch between split mode and theater mode translation takes place when a message arrives.
 It only translates real user messages.
 It does not translate lovence messages.
 It does translate PM messages.